Administering Medication to Students

 The student’s parents shall deliver any medication to be administered by school personnel to the school in its original container and properly labeled.
 In the event that this is not practical, the parent must contact the school to make alternate arrangements.

-No more than a 30-day (one-month) supply of medication shall be kept at school, excluding inhalers and epinephrine autoinjectors, insulin pumps, pens, needles, or vials.
+No more than a 20-day (one-month) supply of medication shall be kept at school, excluding inhalers and epinephrine autoinjectors.
 The parent is responsible for the replenishment of medication kept at school.

-If the health care provider’s order/prescription is for a medication regulated by Schedule II of the Controlled Substances Act (21 USC §812) (e.g., Ritalin and Adderall) no more than a thirty (30) days’ supply shall be kept at school.
+If the health care provider’s order/prescription is for a medication regulated by Schedule II of the Controlled Substances Act (21 USC §812) (e.g., Ritalin and Adderall) no more than a twenty (20) days’ supply shall be kept at school.

 The parent is responsible for notifying the school of any changes in or discontinuation of a prescribed medication that is being administered to the student at school.
 The parent must remove any medication no longer required or that remains at the end of the school year.
 Remaining medication may be discarded.